catrone3/shadowrunNotes/Locations/South Florida/Wyndwood.md

 #### Edgewater Relief docks

-Originally built as a temporary dock for relief work during the aftermath of the Seven Storms Hurricane Season, this area has become a minor shipping hub and marina, where official supervision is quite lax.
+Originally built as a temporary dock for relief work during the aftermath of the Meistersinger Massacre, this area has become a minor shipping hub and marina, where official supervision is quite lax.

 #### Midtown Shops